Simulation racing, known better as ‘sim racing’ inside the community, is the concept of virtual races taking place on simulated software.

 When it comes to mental training, it’s much harder to find articles relevant to racing.
 The key area of mental development to be aware of is that of memory.
 When turning into a corner on a simulator, your brain instinctively knows within seconds how much brake force and steering angle to apply, as well as where to position the car.

 By improving your memory through memory-orientation tasks, you can increase the number of scenarios your brain can recall instantly if something is to happen (such as the car beginning to slide or getting hit).
-These scenarios and experience are undoubtedly what you will face in the real world, and so being able to handle anything that comes your way is key.
+These scenarios and experiences are undoubtedly what you will face in the real world, and so being able to handle anything that comes your way is key.

 There is no doubt that when you roll out into the pitlane for the first time, your body will become oversaturated with the amount of stimuli being presented to you.
 By creating training routines around the above steps, however, you can reduce the amount of energy and strain this will have, allowing you to relax, focus and enjoy driving all the much more!

-Becoming a Pro Sim Racer
+Becoming A Pro Sim Racer

 The ‘road to pro’ as it’s often called in sim racing, is the end goal for the majority of drivers.
 With the recent surge of investment in Esports due to the collapse of the real world, the prospect of working full time in a simulator to race is a very real possibility, and the likes of G2 Esports, Williams Esports and others have evidenced this.